nathmota/funda-analysis/README.md

     ```bash
     python src/chunks_concat.py
     ```
 9. Open the Power BI project (`docs/reports/funda_report.pbix`) on the Power BI Desktop application, loading the processed data for analysis and visualization.
-The default path for the processed data is `data/preprocessed/processed_data.csv`.
+If no personalization was made to change that, you'll find the processed data to be loaded on the Power BI Desktop application stored on its default location, at `data/preprocessed/processed_data.csv`.

 ## Results
-For checking an offline snapshot of the visualizations the results I've produced in my analyzis, see the [full documentation](https://nathmota.github.io/funda-analysis/).
+For checking an offline snapshot of the visualizations and the results I've produced in my analyzis, see the [full documentation](https://nathmota.github.io/funda-analysis/).